Compositional Separation of Control Flow and Data Flow: Introduction

 The rest of the paper is structured as follows.
-Section \ref{sec:computons} presents the definition of computons by treating them as set-valued functors in a category that we introduce which we refer to as the \emph{category of computons and computon morphisms}.
-Although this paper is focused on the compositional construction of such entities and not on their operational semantics, Section \ref{sec:operational-semantics} briefly discusses the notion of computon computation by borrowing ideas from the well-known \emph{token game} that has been used in the context of P/T Petri Nets for many years.
+Section \ref{sec:computons} presents the definition of computons by treating them as set-valued functors in a category we introduce which we refer to as the \emph{category of computons and computon morphisms}.
+Although this paper is mainly focused on the compositional construction of such entities and not on their operational semantics, Section \ref{sec:operational-semantics} discusses the notion of computon execution via the well-known \emph{token game} that has been used in the context of classical P/T Petri nets for many years.
 Sections \ref{sec:trivial-computons} and \ref{sec:primitive-computons} present the most elementary classes of computons that serve as building blocks for constructing complex composites.
-Section \ref{sec:composite-computons} describes formal category-theoretic operations to form either sequential or parallel composites.
+Section \ref{sec:composite-computons} describes formal category-theoretic operations to form sequential, parallel, branching or iterative composites.
+Section \ref{sec:applications} provides two applications of the proposed model in the domains of software engineering and artificial intelligence, by discussing compositional system construction and showing how the separation of control and data flow can be exploited for model transformation purposes.
 Section \ref{sec:related-work} presents and analyses related work, and Section \ref{sec:conclusions} outlines the conclusions and future directions of our work.
+A mapping from Petri net syntax to the graphical notation we use to represent computons is provided in \ref{sec:appendix-mapping}.